Rosacea: Medications

-A review found that ivermectin was more effective than alternatives for treatment of papulopustular acne rosacea.
+Topical ivermectin is a treatment option for rosacea that targets Demodex mites, which are associated with inflammation in the skin of patients with rosacea; the cream is applied once daily to clean, dry skin.
+Topical ivermectin has been shown to reduce Demodex mite density and improve cutaneous inflammatory markers in clinical studies; overall, it decreases Demodex mite density and improves the symptoms of inflammation associated with rosacea; however, some patients may experience transient burning or itching upon application.
+Topical ivermectin offers a targeted approach for managing rosacea by addressing the role of Demodex mites in the disease process.
+A review found that ivermectin was more effective than alternatives for the treatment of papulopustular acne rosacea.
 An ivermectin cream has been approved by the FDA, as well as in Europe, for the treatment of inflammatory lesions of rosacea.
 The treatment is based upon the hypothesis that parasitic mites of the genus Demodex play a role in rosacea.
 In a clinical study, ivermectin reduced lesions by 83% over 4 months, as compared to 74% under a metronidazole standard therapy.
 Quassia amara extract at 4% demonstrated to have clinical efficacy for rosacea.
-When compared to metronidazole 0.75% as usual care in a randomized, double-blinded clinical trial, Quassia amara extract at 4% demonstrated earlier onset of action, including improvement in telangiectasia, flushing, and papules.
-Quassia amara showed a sustained reduction of global assessment score at day 42 (reduced to 4.68 from baseline 7.65) compared to metronidazole at day 42 (reduced to 6.32 from baseline 7.2), p<0.001.